AKAspanion/portfolio-2017/README.md

 # Personal-Website
-My Portfolio Website that I made using HTML/CSS/JAVASCRIPT These are all the files.
+My Portfolio Website that I made using HTML/CSS/JAVASCRIPT.

 Visit it at http://www.spanion.xyz/